SharedSmally/doc/app/java/netty_action.md

 Initializer will add an instance of ChannelHandler to the Channel’s ChannelPipeline.

 - ChannelInboundHandlerAdapter: server handler

       - channelRead()—Called for each incoming message
       - channelReadComplete()—Notifies the handler that the last call made to channel-Read() was the last message in the current batch
       - exceptionCaught()—Called if an exception is thrown during the read operation

 - SimpleChannelInboundHandler<ByteBuf>: client handler to process the data

       - channelActive()—Called after the connection to the server is established
       - channelRead0()—Called when a message is received from the server
       - exceptionCaught()—Called if an exception is raised during processing

+## Channel:

-## Channel: implementations are thread-safe, can be stored and used to write data to the remote peer whenever needed
+Implementations are thread-safe, can be stored and used to write data to the remote peer whenever needed

 - eventLoop: return the EventLoop that is assigned to the Channel
 - pipeline: return the ChannelPipeline (list of ChannelHandlers) that is assigned to the Channel
 - isActive: return true if the Channel is active: TcpSocket is active if connected to the remote peer, and DatagramSocket is open